![]() |

 Seven - 'Journey to the Centre of Sussex . . . and

-back' An 8 mile journey that not only crosses Chailey Common, the Centre or 'Navel of Sussex', but experiences some of the areas industrial past, with a windmill, the sound of steam trains and memories of river traffic.
+back' A 7 mile/11km journey that not only crosses Chailey Common, the Centre or 'Navel of Sussex', but experiences some of the areas industrial past, with a windmill, the sound of steam trains and memories of river traffic.
 Visit the 'Sloop' p.h. en route. |

 ![]() |